Tesla Will Bring Robotaxis To U.S. Streets ‘Next Year’

-Tesla Inc. founder Elon Musk predicted that robotaxis, or autonomous driverless cars, would be available on U.S. streets next year.
+Tesla Inc. founder Elon Musk predicts that robotaxis, or autonomous driverless cars, will be available on U.S. streets next year.

 Musk, who admitted he can be overly optimistic about some of his predictions, said at an Autonomy Investor Day on Monday that he was confident that Tesla would have over 1 million robotaxis on the road next year, CNBC reported.